-FleetUp offers a data-rich, easy-to-use GPS fleet and asset tracking system that customers rate very highly.
-FleetUp can help businesses use telematics to improve work-site productivity, as well as reduce labor, fuel and maintenance costs.
+very highly.
+FleetUp can help businesses use telematics to improve worksite productivity, as well as reduce labor, fuel and maintenance costs.
 The features and ease of use make FleetUp competitive with other highly rated GPS fleet management services, but it’s the company’s investment in after-sales service that really stands out, making FleetUp our choice for the GPS fleet management service with the best customer support.

 FleetUp’s desktop and mobile app interfaces allow you to monitor drivers whether you’re in the office or on the go.
 Source: FleetUp

-FleetUp is one of several vendors we reviewed that offers 24/7 customer support.
-But this company really distinguishes itself from its competitors by answering call queries 97% of the time.
-FleetUp also assigns you an engineer to help integrate the service.
-For ongoing assistance, a company representative will check in with your business quarterly.
+FleetUp is one of several GPS fleet management vendors we reviewed that offers 24/7 customer support.
+But this company really distinguishes itself from competitors by answering call queries 97 percent of the time.
+FleetUp also assigns you an engineer to help integrate its services.
+For ongoing assistance, we love that a company representative will check in with your business quarterly.

-This dedication, regardless of the size of your fleet – in addition to a relatively robust online self-help database – makes FleetUp the best GPS fleet management service for organizations that prioritize customer support.
-FleetUp’s website states, “Customer experience is our passion,” and it shows.
+This dedication, regardless of the size of your fleet and in addition to a relatively robust online self-help database, makes FleetUp the best GPS fleet management service for organizations prioritizing customer support in their search for a GPS fleet tracking solution.
+FleetUp’s website states, “Customer experience is our passion,” and it showed in our investigation.

 FleetUp originally sold electronic logging devices (ELDs) and, over the years, built GPS, job management, driver safety and vehicle maintenance into its offerings.
 The company also expanded into asset, equipment and container management.